armadillica/flamenco/README.md

-# brender-flask
+# brender 2.0

-Development repo for brender 2.0 (the original version is here https://github.com/oenvoyage/brender).
+Development repo for brender 2.0 (the original version 1.0 is here https://github.com/oenvoyage/brender).
 This is the Flask-based version, a new direction taken after getting some feedback from Sergey and Keir.

 ## Developer installation
 Basic requirement at the moment are: